Napo logo

 Although you shouldn’t need to bathe your cat, brushing them every day or so will remove loose hair and prevent hairballs.

-You should also trim your dog’s claws on a monthly basis to prevent them from overgrowing.
+You should also trim your dog’s claws every month to prevent them from overgrowing.
 Cats don’t need their claws clipped, but they do need scratching posts to keep their claws healthy.

-Ideally, you’ll also clean your pet’s teeth every day to keep them clean and prevent gum disease.
+Ideally, you’ll also clean your pet’s teeth every day or a few times a week to keep them clean and prevent gum disease.

 Annual health and dental checks